coltonbooth/CoreChainDB/docs/root/source/installation/node-setup/deploy-a-machine.md

 ## Network Security Group

-If your machine is in AWS or Azure, for example, _and_ you want users to connect to BigchainDB via HTTPS, then you should configure its network security group to allow all incoming and outgoing traffic for:
+If your machine is in AWS or Azure, for example, _and_ you want users to connect to corechaindb via HTTPS, then you should configure its network security group to allow all incoming and outgoing traffic for: